Table of Contents

 - They are the site for the storage of minerals like calcium.

-Fish is an aquatic organism which belongs to the subphylum Pisces.
+Fish is an aquatic organism which belongs to the superclass Pisces.
 In the taxonomic hierarchy, fishes belong to the kingdom Animalia, phylum Chordata.
-They are in diverse groups which include jawless fish, armoured fish, cartilaginous fish, lobe-finned fishes and ray-finned fish and so on.
+They are in diverse groups which include armoured fish, cartilaginous fish, lobe-finned fish and ray-finned fish and so on.
 Among these, most of them are ectothermic i.e. cold-blooded organisms.
-According to the behavior and characteristics of nature, they show diversity in their bodily structures.
-Most of the fishes have strong and firm bony skeletal system.
+According to the behaviour and characteristics of nature, they show diversity in their bodily structures.
+Most fishes have a strong and firm skeletal system.

 Skeletal System of Fish

 General features of fishes include fins, streamlines and scales and tails.
 But differences are highlighted under their skins.
 Hence classification is much easier based on the skeletal system.
-A variety of fishes is found in aquatic habitat some may be cartilaginous (Chondrichthyes) or bony fishes (Osteichthyes).
+A variety of fishes is found in aquatic habitats Some of these fishes are cartilaginous fishes (Chondrichthyes) whereas others are bony fishes (Osteichthyes).
 The skeletal system of fishes is either composed of thin and flexible cartilage or hard calcified bones or both.
 They are good swimmers and their body structures are designed accordingly.

 Skeletal System of Fish